New South Wales Consolidated Acts

 any assets of the Council,

-(c) to facilitate business enterprises, in
+(c) to facilitate business enterprises (including

 accordance with this Act and the regulations and consistently with its